 having it longer than the period of a few lines, high frequency noise is

 ignored.
-For small screen cheap sets, AFC was ignored.
-In reality, the
+For small screen cheap sets, AFC was not included.
+In reality,

-signal has to be pretty noisy for lack of AFC to become evident.
-The small
+the signal has to be pretty noisy for lack of AFC to become evident.
+The

 How the two chassis are arranged in the cabinet.
 Rather awkward